jacksampey/NBA-Betting-Algorithm/README.md

 Conclusion
 ----------

 This project offers a data-driven exploration into the viability of specific NBA betting strategies, particularly focusing on the dynamics of late-game betting.
-Through rigorous data analysis and machine learning, we provide insights that can guide bettors in making informed decisions, potentially uncovering profitable betting opportunities.
+Through rigorous data analysis and machine learning, the moedel provides insights that can guide bettors in making informed decisions, potentially uncovering profitable betting opportunities.